Kino (singer): 2016–2022: Debut with Pentagon and solo activities

 In March 2021, Kino began hosting the Dive Studios podcast Unboxing alongside Astro's Jinjin.
 He participated in Unordinary Sunday's second project album alongside Yumin with the song "Sunflower", released on May 21.
 On June 19, Kino was featured on Davii's single "Don't play me love".
 He wrote and co-produced A.C.E's song "Atlantis" from their EP Siren:Dawn, released on June 23.
 Days later, he was officially announced as an MC for the FashionN original program titled Follow Me - True to your taste, a beauty program that presents various ways to become pretty, covering fashion, beauty and life.

 On August 9, 2022, Kino released the special single "Pose".

 2023–present: Departure from Cube Entertainment

 On October 9, 2023, it was announced that he had left Cube Entertainment alongside fellow Pentagon members Yeo One, Yan An, Yuto, and Wooseok.
 Following a private listening party event in November, Kino established a one-man agency called Naked in December.
 He held a solo performance called "Kino's Housewarming Party" in Tokyo, Japan on December 22.

 On January 8, 2024, Kino released his first single with Naked called "Fashion Style".
 He held his first solo concert in Seoul titled "Born Naked" on January 27.
 In March, he released the single "Freaky Love".
-He released his first solo EP, If This Is Love, I Want a Refund on May 2, accompanied by the single "Broke My Heart" featuring American singer Lay Bankz.
+He released his first solo EP, If This Is Love, I Want a Refund, on May 2, accompanied by the single "Broke My Heart" featuring American singer Lay Bankz.
+He later released the singles "Everglow" and "Skyfall".

+In January 2025, Kino went on a United States tour, titled I Think I Think Too Much.
+In October, he released the song "Club Sex Cigarettes" from his upcoming second EP.
+The EP, titled Everybody's Guilty, but No One's to Blame, was released the following month with the lead single "Dirty Boy" featuring Jamie and Uwa.
+In January 2026, he embarked on a world tour, titled Free Kino.
+In April, Kino released his third EP Lost and Found, with the lead single "Taxi".
+Kino will make his acting debut in the drama Hidden Master Taebaekho.